Yluro/symmetry-measurements/README.md

 5. Results are printed to the console and saved in `<FilePath>/autoSHAPE/`.

 #### _New in version 0.2_
 There is an option to merge pi-bonded ligands into a centroid.
-If checked, autoshape will interpret pi-bonded ligands as the average of the fragments as per Cirera _et al_.$^4$
+If checked, autoshape will interpret pi-bonded ligands as the average of the fragments as per Cirera _et al_$^4$ paper.

 ## Octahedral Distortion Parameters.
 Symmetry Measurements includes a reimplementation of the [OctaDist](https://octadist.github.io/)$^3$ algorithm.
 Unlike the original implementation, this version identifies opposite faces and vertices of an octahedron using topological criteria.
 It relies on constructing a convex hull that is topologically equivalent to an octahedron.
 As a result, the algorithm may fail when more than three vertices are coplanar, causing the convex hull to degenerate into a different polyhedral shape.